idkgene/reactuse/README.md

 - [`useBattery`](/docs/useBattery.md): A hook that provides information about the battery level of the device.
 - [`useClipboard`](/docs/useClipboard.md): Simplifies clipboard operations, allowing you to easily copy and paste text.
+- [`useConnectedDevice`](/docs//useConnectedDevice.md): A hook that returns information about the connected device, such as the device type, battery level, and signal strength.
 - `useDebounce`: A hook that provides a debounced version of a value, which is updated only after a certain delay.
 - `useDebug`: A hook that returns true if the current window URL contains the string `#debug` or if we're in development mode.
 - `useDocumentReadyState`: A hook that returns the document ready state, which is useful for detecting when the document is fully loaded.